-It’s been a couple of years since I’ve last been to Paris… so obviously, a trip to the French Pharmacy was on the agenda.
+It’s been a few years since I was last in Paris… so naturally a trip to the French Pharmacy was on the agenda.
 City Pharma is the pharmacy to stock up on skincare and other goodies.
 The store is packed with some of the best skincare products on Earth, and it’s prices rival all of the other pharmacies in Paris (you’ll also find prices to be 40-70% cheaper than in the US!).

 As a makeup artist, City Pharma used to be an industry secret for those traveling to Paris for Fashion Week.
-Unfortunately, word has gotten out about this goldmine, and it is always packed.
+Unfortunately, word has gotten out about this goldmine and it’s always packed.
 Keep reading for visitor tips, how to save most money at City Pharma and discover how I saved almost $300 on French skincare by shopping here.

 TIPS FOR VISITING PARIS’ CITY PHARMA